waku-org/docs.waku.org/docs/guides/nwaku/configure-discovery.md

 title: Configure Peer Discovery
 ---

-This guide provides detailed steps to configure a `nwaku` node to locate and connect with peers in the Waku Network.
+This guide provides detailed steps to configure a `nwaku` node to discover and connect with peers in the Waku Network.

 :::tip
 You can configure a `nwaku` node to use multiple peer discovery mechanisms simultaneously.